 The basic model represents a simplification of the model described in Schillinger et al. (2017).
-While in Schillinger et al. (2017) balancing market aspects are explicitly model, we just consider deviations in the spot market schedule due to balancing market participation in this model.
-The basic model assumes perfect foresight and neglects head effects.
-Thus, the basic model is deterministic and linear.
-The objective of the plant operator is to maximize its weekly revenue in the day-ahead market R{DA} defined by the day-ahead market price p_t and the generation $G{t,i}$ of each turbine i.
-To take into account the future value of water the storage level $S{t^{end},r}$ and the water value $wv{t^{end},r}$ for each reservoir r at the end of the week t^{end} are taken into account.
-Deviations which occur when solving the basic model on a weekly instead of a yearly time horizon are illustrated in the appendix (A3.1).
+While in Schillinger et al. (2017) balancing market aspects are explicitly modeled, we just consider deviations in the spot market schedule due to balancing market participation in this model to obtain the opportunity costs.
+The basic model assumes perfect foresight and neglects technical characteristics like head effects.
+Thus, our model is deterministic and linear.

+The objective of the plant operator is to maximize its weekly revenue in the day-ahead market R{DA} defined by the exogenous day-ahead market price p_t and the generation $G{t,i}$ of each turbine i.
+To take into account the future value of water, the storage level in $S{tend,r}$ and the water value $wv{tend,r}$ for each reservoir r at the end of the week t^{end} are taken into account.
+Deviations which occur when solving the basic model on a weekly instead of a yearly time horizon are illustrated in the Appendix (A3.1).